Nexiauk/fableseed_stories/README.md

 * [Tailwind CSS](https://tailwindcss.com/)
 * [Whitenoise](https://whitenoise.readthedocs.io/en/stable/django.html)

-## **Coding help** {#coding-help}
+## **Coding help**

-* Verbose names for models in the admin site \- [Django Model Admin Display](https://unfoldai.com/django-model-admin-display-name/#:~:text=Model%20instance%20display%20names,-The%20simplest%20way&text=When%20Django%20renders%20this%20model,see%20the%20actual%20country%20name.)
+* Verbose names for models in the admin site - [Django Model Admin Display](https://unfoldai.com/django-model-admin-display-name/#:~:text=Model%20instance%20display%20names,-The%20simplest%20way&text=When%20Django%20renders%20this%20model,see%20the%20actual%20country%20name.)
 * Help understanding returning Django model data to my website [Django model data display](https://medium.com/@justp1x3l/return-django-model-data-to-our-website-98d1e12b854d)
 * Help putting together unit tests [GeeksforGeeks Python unit test tutorial](http://geeksforgeeks.org/python/unit-testing-python-unittest/)
 * Help displaying images in admin model for flowers [dev.to](https://dev.to/vijaysoni007/how-to-show-images-of-the-model-in-django-admin-5hk4)
-* Help with Tailwind tables \- [Materialtailwind.com](https://www.material-tailwind.com/docs/html/table)
+* Help with Tailwind tables - [Materialtailwind.com](https://www.material-tailwind.com/docs/html/table)
-* Help with Tailwind media query classes \- [StackOverflow](https://stackoverflow.com/questions/67446381/how-in-tailwindcss-table-hide-column-on-small-devices)
+* Help with Tailwind media query classes - [StackOverflow](https://stackoverflow.com/questions/67446381/how-in-tailwindcss-table-hide-column-on-small-devices)
 * Help understanding how to make a page for individual fableseed posts after clicking on a link \- [mostlypython.com](https://www.mostlypython.com/django-from-first-principles-part-10/)
 * Help understanding how to extend the user model and connect it up when a new user is created [medium.com](https://medium.com/@karimdhrif4444/mastering-user-management-comprehensive-guide-to-extending-djangos-user-model-51c2ccd793d4)
-* Help creating a stacked inline user profile added to the base user model \- [learndjango.com](https://learndjango.com/tutorials/django-userprofile-model)
+* Help creating a stacked inline user profile added to the base user model - [learndjango.com](https://learndjango.com/tutorials/django-userprofile-model)
-* Help with redirecting a user to another view on submission of a form \- [geeksforgeeks](https://www.geeksforgeeks.org/python/django-redirects/)
+* Help with redirecting a user to another view on submission of a form - [geeksforgeeks](https://www.geeksforgeeks.org/python/django-redirects/)
-* Help with querying and getting parameters in a url \- [djangocentral](https://djangocentral.com/capturing-query-parameters-of-requestget-in-django/)
+* Help with querying and getting parameters in a url - [djangocentral](https://djangocentral.com/capturing-query-parameters-of-requestget-in-django/)
-* Help on how to build a crispy forms helper layout to style form fields with tailwind classes \- [BugBytes](https://www.youtube.com/watch?v=g-5tuE2d6JI)
+* Help on how to build a crispy forms helper layout to style form fields with tailwind classes - [BugBytes](https://www.youtube.com/watch?v=g-5tuE2d6JI)
-* Django login/logout tutorial \- [learndjango.com](https://learndjango.com/tutorials/django-login-and-logout-tutorial)
+* Django login/logout tutorial - [learndjango.com](https://learndjango.com/tutorials/django-login-and-logout-tutorial)
-* Extending django allauth forms \- [geeksforgeeks](https://www.geeksforgeeks.org/python/python-extending-and-customizing-django-allauth/)
+* Extending django allauth forms - [geeksforgeeks](https://www.geeksforgeeks.org/python/python-extending-and-customizing-django-allauth/)
-* Styling dt and dd tags in a description list, used on the mygarden page \- [geeksforgeeks](https://www.geeksforgeeks.org/css/how-to-write-dt-and-dd-element-on-the-same-line-using-css/)
+* Styling dt and dd tags in a description list, used on the mygarden page - [geeksforgeeks](https://www.geeksforgeeks.org/css/how-to-write-dt-and-dd-element-on-the-same-line-using-css/)
-* Help understanding how create functionality to edit profiles \- [dev.to](https://dev.to/earthcomfy/django-update-user-profile-33ho)
+* Help understanding how create functionality to edit profiles - [dev.to](https://dev.to/earthcomfy/django-update-user-profile-33ho)
-* Help understanding GSAP SplitText \- [GSAP](https://gsap.com/docs/v3/Plugins/SplitText/)
+* Help understanding GSAP SplitText - [GSAP](https://gsap.com/docs/v3/Plugins/SplitText/)
-* Help styling the file input type \- [Stack Overflow](https://stackoverflow.com/questions/572768/styling-an-input-type-file-button)
+* Help styling the file input type - [Stack Overflow](https://stackoverflow.com/questions/572768/styling-an-input-type-file-button)
-* Website for generating a CSS glow effect, also generates Tailwind CSS classes \- [notchtools.com](https://notchtools.com/css-glow-generator)
+* Website for generating a CSS glow effect, also generates Tailwind CSS classes - [notchtools.com](https://notchtools.com/css-glow-generator)
-* OKLCH colour picker for some of the Daisy UI theme colours \- [oklch.com](https://oklch.com/#0.9612,0,0,100)
+* OKLCH colour picker for some of the Daisy UI theme colours - [oklch.com](https://oklch.com/#0.9612,0,0,100)

-  ## **Interesting Bugs** {#interesting-bugs}
+## **Interesting Bugs**

 * Discovered that the crispy forms helper layout couldn’t or wouldn’t target the select dropdown box of database flowers.
 Ended up styling that myself in a custom.css file after trawling through crispy layout templates for far longer than necessary.
-* Gitignore in .venv wasn’t hiding [env.py](http://env.py) \- I had this setup from a codealong project from code institute.
-Added files to project level gitignore and ran git rm \-r cached to stop git from tracking and then changed my env variables and secret key.
+* Gitignore in .venv wasn’t hiding [env.py](http://env.py) - I had this setup from a codealong project from code institute.
+Added files to project level gitignore and ran git rm -r cached to stop git from tracking and then changed my env variables and secret key.
-* Profile image not updating when user edits via the form \- needed enctype=multipart/form-data hard-coding on the template rather than through the form in [forms.py](http://forms.py)
+* Profile image not updating when user edits via the form - needed enctype=multipart/form-data hard-coding on the template rather than through the form in [forms.py](http://forms.py)
 * Couldn’t figure out how to style the file input field on the edit profile for.
-Ended up with a a mix of styling via the Crispy forms helper layout and styling input\[type="file"\] directly in custom.css to make the file picker look like a properly styled button.
+Ended up with a a mix of styling via the Crispy forms helper layout and styling input[type="file"] directly in custom.css to make the file picker look like a properly styled button.
 *

-  ## **Credits** {#credits}
+## **Credits**

-### *Media* {#media}
+### *Media*

 * [Bas Meeuws \- Tulip \#17](https://www.the-low-countries.com/article/the-seventeenth-century-tulip-field-of-bas-meeuws/)
 * [Smokedsystem.com \- wildfire flowers](https://smokedsystem.com/which-flowers-often-appear-after-a-wildfire/)